jaquobia/Nawt/README.md

 This mod should work with almost any beta fabric mod since it touches mostly LWJGL classes and a 2 or 3 tiny redirects in Minecraft sources; however its built with STAPI in mind

 ## Known Issues
-Scrolling doesn't work in modded gui's for some non-apparent reason, might have to look into how STAPI retrives the scroll delta.
+Fullscreen while using sway: Seems to forget resize events when the window is in tiling mode and exiting fullscreen
+This issue was only tested on sway, but this could occur on i3, any other tiling window manager, or possibly on any WM in general

 ## Warning

-This mod is definitely highly-experimental, so it's a use-at-your-own-risk kind of thing
+This mod is definitely highly-experimental, so it's a use-at-your-own-risk kind of thing, but it is very unlikely anything will happen
 Feel free to make issues or pull requests

 ## Future